grasmash/distro-guide/chapter2-planning.md

 * Determine a feature set
 * Choose a configuration management strategy
-* Build Prototype
+* Build a prototype
 * Provide test coverage

 ## Determine a feature set

-The first step is to discover and define the set of features that will be provided by your distribution.
+The first step is to discover and define the set of features that your distribution will provide.
 Consider the following questions for each feature:

 * Will this feature be used widely across many sites?
 * Can this feature be easily toggled on and off?
 I.e., site users and opt in or out of using it.